1. RBFS Overview

-IP-over-Ethernet (IPoE) is an alternate to PPPoE to deliver network access services to broadband subscribers.
-IPoE does not require a client dial-in software and is easy to use when accessing the network.
-In RBFS, IPoE daemon (
+IP-over-Ethernet (IPoE) is an alternative to PPPoE to deliver network access services to broadband subscribers.
+IPoE does not require client dial-in software and is easy to use when accessing the network.
+In RBFS, the IPoE daemon (

 ipoed) manages IPoE services using DHCPv4 and DHCPv6.

 l2tpd) is used for the L2TPv2 tunnel and session handling.
 L2TP is a Layer-3 tunneling protocol that initiates a tunnel between an L2TP access concentrator (LAC) and an L2TP network server (LNS).
 This enables Point-to-Point Protocol (PPP) link layer to be encapsulated and transferred across the internet.

 RBFS accounting is the process of tracking subscriber activities and network usage in a subscriber session for auditing and billing.
 Accounting tracks information such as subscriber identity, the number of packets and bytes transferred from and to the network, start and stop times of the sessions and so on.
 The accounting keeps track of resources used by the subscriber during the sessions.
 This includes the session time called time accounting and the number of packets and bytes transmitted during the session called volume accounting.
 In RBFS, accounting can be performed based on classes or types of services such as video, VoIP, and data.

 184.108.40.206.
 Support for Lawful Interception

 RBFS supports Lawful Interception (LI) to allow legal authorities to obtain communications network data for analysis or evidence.
 LI is a technique of intercepting certain user data streams tunneling the intercepted traffic to a mediation device with the data and only the users with appropriate credentials can access the intercepted data.